 Rock the Vote is another voting advocacy group dedicated to engaging and building political power for young people in throughout the country.
 For more information on their work, click here.

 If you are not yet registered to vote, we urge you to call one of the aforementioned voting advocacy groups or visit the MA Election Division Web site.

 Data sources and methods

-1) To calculate VAP and VEP, population data was gathered from the 2010 Census, while the number of non-citizens was obtained from the 2006-10 American Community Survey.
+1) To calculate VAP and VEP, population data was gathered from the US Census Bureau’s American Community Survey.
 All data can be found at http://factfinder2.census.gov.
 Meanwhile, the number of registered voters came from the Massachusetts Department of Revenue- Division of Local Services .

 2-FR) Municipal voter turnout data was provided by Fall River’s Board of Elections Commissioners office.

-2-NB) Municipal voter turnout data was provided by this article in the Standard Times.
+2-NB) Municipal voter turnout data was provided by New Bedford’s official website.

 3-FR & NB) Federal voter turnout data was calculated (total votes/registered voters) using data from the Secretary of the Commonwealth’s Elections Division.